Rufus Sage: Life

-Later on Sage became editor of the Chillicothe Gazette, and worked there until 1845, when returned to visit his home town.
+Later on Sage became editor of the Chillicothe Gazette, and worked there until 1845, when he returned to visit his home town.
 In the quiet of his house he prepared his recollections for printing.
-But his future ideas of travel and adventure had to be changed – his elderly and invalid mother convinced Rufus to marry and settle down which he did and lived for the rest of his life in Cromwell.
+But his future ideas of travel and adventure had to be changed – his elderly and invalid mother convinced Sage to marry and settle down.
+He did so and lived for the rest of his life in Cromwell.

 Rufus B. Sage died on December 23, 1893.